grahamstark/ScottishTaxBenefitModel.jl/docs/master-doc-adding-data-and-uprating.md

 To update these, randomly press buttons on STat Explore until something comes out - DLA/PIP in receipt, including devolved to Scotland, current tables.
 Note I have a saved table format for PIP.
 Export as `.xlsx`.
 Transpose in open office to same format as `data/receipts/pip_2002-2020_from_stat_explore.csv`.
 Change filename in `HistoricBenefits.jl`.

-You also need to update `params/historic_benefits.csv`.
-See section on updating parameters below.
+You also need to update `params/historic_benefits.csv`; see section on updating parameters below.

 ### 5.3 Benefit Generosity